We built one AI to commit fraud and another to stop it

 So what actually worked?

-The fix the client ended up putting in place was almost entirely human-shaped.
+The answer wasn't new.
+It was the boring one everyone in the room could have guessed before we started.
 A check on the lead's stated intent, routed back to a person.
 A double opt-in (asking the lead to confirm their interest a second time, usually by clicking a link in an email).
 An SMS to confirm the individual was real and had actually asked to be contacted.
 A feedback loop that let the sales team flag suspicious records and quietly block the sources that kept sending them.

 None of those were glamorous.
 None required an agent.
-And together they were the only way to get the client close to the confidence they needed, because at some point a person has to decide whether this is a real human who wants this.
+They're the things you'd find in a textbook on form security from a decade ago.
+And together they were the only way to get the customer close to the confidence they needed, because at some point a person has to decide whether this is a real human who wants this.
 That decision isn't something you can hand off wholesale to software, AI or otherwise.
 Not yet.
 Maybe not ever, for a question this consequential.

-Most of the AI conversations we have with clients start with the second one.
-They think they need a detector, a filter, an agent that decides.
-Often, what they actually need is a week of us pointing cheap agents at their existing system and writing down what falls out.
-The final answer is almost always quieter, more human, and more effective than the one they walked in expecting.
+Most clients walk in wanting a detector, a filter, an agent that decides.
+Usually what they need is a week of cheap agents probing their existing system.
+The answer that comes back is quieter, more human, and more effective than the one they walked in expecting.

-That's what this client needed.
+That's what this customer needed.
 It's what most of them need.

 Written by